International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Inderpreet Singh Oberoi, Dr. Altaf Hussain Chalkoo and Dr. Kuku Dhingra.
+Dr. Inderpreet Singh Oberoi, Dr. Altaf Hussain Chalkoo, Dr. Kuku Dhingra.
 Assessment of various radiological techniques in the evaluation of impacted and supernumerary teeth: A comparative study.
-International Journal of Applied Dental Sciences.
-2017; 3(1): 09-11.
+Int J Appl Dent Sci 2017;3(1):09-11.